Noel Coward

 Recommended Reading : Mindset by Carol Dweck

 Building on Mindset is understanding your locus of control and taking responsibility for your life.
-An almost unknown book that is amazing at explaining this to young and old alike is
+An almost unknown book that is amazing at explaining this to young and old alike is Choice or Chance by Nowicki.
+In summary you better choose the life and career you want, or it will be allocated for you!

 Recommended Reading : Choice or Chance Stephen Nowicki